-South Sudan's fledgling media face immense logistical, economic, social and political challenges.
+South Sudan's media face immense logistical, economic, social and political challenges.

-Newsgathering can be problematic and the communications infrastructure is poor.
+Newsgathering can be difficult and the communications infrastructure is poor.

 Radio is the most popular medium.
 Scores of private stations, some with foreign funding, have sprung up.
 There is a national state-run network, and each of South Sudan's 10 states has its own radio station.